pedroesouza/personal_portfolio/README.md

 ## Contributors
 ---
-+ Fontstyle official documentation
++ Fontstyle official documentation - documentation was used so that I could use the library correctly and make italic text
-+ Termcolor official documentattion
++ Termcolor official documentattion - documentation that taught me how to bold, underline, and color letters
-+ geeks4geeks
++ geeks4geeks - just to learn about time library and some more things about the libraries that I used

 ## Author's Information
 ---